-TECH 5658 Arthrokinematics & Proprioception of Upper Body (MSHS 658)
+TECH 5658 Arthrokinematics & Proprioception of Upper Body (MSHS 658) (4-0-3)Prerequisite: CLIN 3609 (10th quarter student or above), TECH 3837

 The study of joint function that is not produced by the action of voluntary muscles.
 Identification and management of global proprioceptive deficits and advanced techniques of extremity adjusting, as an adjunct to spinal adjusting, are studied.